erickun0125/isaac-rl-quad-humanoid/README.md

 ## Current Branch: Unitree Go2 Locomotion (feat/go2)

 This branch presents a implementation of two critical locomotion tasks for the Unitree Go2 quadruped robot using the NVIDIA Isaac Lab framework.
-The work was developed during a **Internship at Sequor Robotics** as demonstration RL locomotion policies for **Sim2Real Pipeline System**.
+The work was developed during a **Internship at Sequor Robotics** as demonstration RL policies for developing **Sim2Real Pipeline** system.
+(For feat/g1, I am implementing a VLA directed Loco-manipulation policy that connects Imitation Learning based VLA policy (GR00T-N1.5 available as open source) and Reinforcement Learning based Whole Body Control.
+It is still unfinished and will continue to be updated.)

 ### Important Note
-The RL policy training environments and methodologies presented here represent the **publicly shareable portion** of the internship work.
+The RL environments and methodologies presented here represent the **publicly shareable portion** of the internship work.
 The proprietary **Sim2Real pipeline and deployment infrastructure remain confidential** and are not included in this repository, as they constitute Sequor Robotics' intellectual property.

-Our work demonstrates successful sim-to-real transfer, achieving robust performance on the physical Unitree Go2 Edu robot through Sequor Sim2Real Pipeline.
+Our work demonstrates successful sim-to-real transfer, achieving robust performance on the real Unitree Go2 Edu robot through Sequor Sim2Real Pipeline.

-## Abstract
+## Quadruped Locomotion Tasks

 We implement and evaluate two fundamental locomotion behaviors: **Recovery** (getting up from fallen states) and **Velocity Tracking** (following commanded velocities).
 Our approach leverages manager based environemnt in IsaacLab and ppo runner in RSLRL.